XOOMAR

 19-year-old Peter Stokes faces Scattered Spider charges in Chicago

 Federal prosecutors say Stokes was a member of Scattered Spider, the criminal hacking group also tracked as Octo Tempest, UNC3944, and 0ktapus.
-The group is accused of targeting U.S. companies by gaining access to employee accounts through fraudulent pretenses, stealing or encrypting data, then demanding cryptocurrency payments.
+The group is accused of targeting U.S. companies by gaining access to employee accounts through fraudulent pretenses, stealing or encrypting data, then demanding cryptocurrency payments — tactics also seen in a Langflow ransomware attack.

 Stokes made an initial appearance Tuesday in federal court in Chicago and was ordered to remain in law enforcement custody, the Justice Department said.
 Finnish authorities arrested him pursuant to an Interpol Red Notice as he tried to board an April 10 flight to Japan, CyberScoop reported, citing court records.